 “I, Mammal” ‘s message also has a personal growth or self-help value generated by the author’s suggestion that in order to live a happy life we need to make peace with our mammalian brain, which will help us understand our decisions better and have a more internal view of the world and individual life path.

-“Meet Your Happy Chemicals” is a really easy to read and yet information consistent neurochemistry book.
+“Meet Your Happy Chemicals” is really easy to read and yet an information-consistent neurochemistry book.
 The happy chemicals featured in the book are dopamine, endorphin, oxytocin, and serotonin.
 The premise of the book can be summed up as follows: Our happy chemicals are rewards or reinforcements we receive from our brain when we perform behaviors that support survival; Each type of survival behavior is motivated by a different happy chemical.

 While reading this book one gets a better understanding of how life experience shapes our neural circuits and unique ways of turning on the happy chemicals and the author also provides strategies to create new happy circuits.

-“Meet Your happy Chemicals” also takes on subjects like cognitive distortions (from the happy chemicals view), free will, the burden of choice and provides great insight into „unhappy chemicals” too, like cortisol or dealing with disappointment regarding happy chemicals expectations.
+“Meet Your Happy Chemicals” also takes on subjects like cognitive distortions (from the happy chemicals view), free will, and the burden of choice and provides great insight into „unhappy chemicals” too, like cortisol or dealing with disappointment regarding happy chemicals expectations.